DominikHruza/credit-card-system/README.md

 This service runs the Credit Card Application API with default configs:

+It is implemented using Spring Boot 2 and Spring 5 framework

 - Ports: Exposes port `8080`.
 - Environment Variables:
     - `SPRING_DATASOURCE_URL`: JDBC URL for the PostgreSQL database.